 |

-Doug Hemmeter is a marine engineer
+is a retired marine engineer hailing from the Tallahassee

 wdh_marine@sbcglobal.net |